ovska/Pack3r/README.md

 ## Limitations
-- Usable only through CLI, no GUI application is planned
+- Usable only through CLI
 - Only brush primitives map format is supported (NetRadiant default)
 - Shaders/textures are coarsely parsed from `ase`, `md3`, `mdc`, `skin` files.
 Other model formats such as `obj` are not yet supported (open an issue).
 Models created by esoteric tools might not be parsed correctly even though radiant supports them
 - `terrain` shaders (1to2 etc) are not supported (open an issue)
 - For performance reasons only a subset of file extensions are packed: `tga` `jpg` `md3` `mdc` `mdm` `ase` `obj` `fbx` `shader` `wav` `roq` `skin`

 ## File priority order
-1. `pak0.pk3` (and other `--nopack` pk3s/directories), if a file or shader is found there, it won't be included in the release
+1. `pak0.pk3` (and other `--nopack` pk3s/directories), if a file/shader is found there, it won't be included in the release
 2. Files inside the _relative_ `etmain` of your map file (directory contaning `/maps`)
 3. `etmain`, if the map is for example in `some.pk3dir/maps/mymap.map`
 4. `pk3dir`-folders in `etmain`, in reverse alphabetical order